nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 })
 ```

-1.2.
-The `prisma-legacy` adapter has been removed, please use the [`@next-auth/prisma-adapter`](https:/npmjs.com/package/@next-auth/prisma-adapter) instead.
+2. The `prisma-legacy` adapter has been removed, please use the [`@next-auth/prisma-adapter`](https://npmjs.com/package/@next-auth/prisma-adapter) instead.

-1.3.
-The `typeorm-legacy` adapter will stay as-is for the time being, however we do aim to migrate this to individual lighter weight adapters for each database type in the future, or switch out `typeorm`.
+3. The `typeorm-legacy` adapter has been upgraded to use the newer adapter API, but has retained the `typeorm-legacy` name.
+We aim to migrate this to individual lighter weight adapters for each database type in the future, or switch out `typeorm`.

-1.4 MongoDB has been moved to its own adapter under `@next-auth/mongodb-adapter`.
+4. MongoDB has been moved to its own adapter under `@next-auth/mongodb-adapter`.
 See the [MongoDB Adapter docs](/adapters/mongodb).

 Introduced in https://github.com/nextauthjs/next-auth/releases/tag/v4.0.0-next.8 and https://github.com/nextauthjs/next-auth/pull/2361

-:::warning
+:::warning IMPORTANT
 When using the **NextAuth v4 beta**, please make sure to use the `next` tagged version of your adapter.
-For example, to use the appropriate `typeorm` version with NextAuth v4, you would install `@next-auth/typeorm-legacy-adapter@next`.
+For example, to use the appropriate `typeorm` version with NextAuth v4, you would:

+`npm install @next-auth/typeorm-legacy-adapter@next`

+If you have issues installing `@next` adapters with npm due to the required `4.0.0-beta.X` version of `next-auth` and a `4.0.0` package already existing, please use the `--force-legacy-deps` flag with `npm install`.
 :::

 ### Adapter API